Adam Cooney: AFL career

 Cooney debuted in Round 1 2004 against the West Coast Eagles, where he recorded 8 disposals and kicked a goal, and his first season saw him play 19 games and kick 11 goals for the season.
 He had a vastly improved 2005 season: he played every game, averaged 20 possessions a game and kicked 21 goals.
 He was ranked second for clearances in the Bulldogs team.

 Cooney progressed to the elite of the competition, four seasons after being selected as the number one draft pick.
-His threat as a goalkicking midfielder grew, in 2006 and 2007 he kicked 30 & 28 goals respectively, he then pushed into the upper bracket of ball winners, by collecting 458 and 469 total disposals over the 2006 & 2007 season, while maintaining his average of more than a goal per game and also directly assisting in many scores.
+His threat as a goalkicking midfielder grew: in 2006 and 2007, he kicked 30 and 28 goals, respectively, and he then pushed into the upper bracket of ball-winners by collecting 458 and 469 total disposals over the 2006 and 2007 season while maintaining his average of more than a goal per game and also directly assisting in many scores.

 Cooney was rewarded for a strong 2008 season by winning the Brownlow Medal.
 He polled 24 votes, beating Brisbane Lions midfielder Simon Black by one vote.
-Cooney is the first No. 1 draft pick (and the first player taken as a priority draft pick) to win the award.
+Cooney was the first No. 1 draft pick (and the first player taken as a priority draft pick) to win the award.

 His 2008 season saw him amass 637 total disposals and boot 23 goals, highlighted by a 25 disposal, 5 goal outing against the Sydney Swans in Round 7.
 He played 25 total games in 2008 and averaged 25.5 disposals per game.

-In 2009, Adam had another great season, playing 23 games, kicking 14 goals and averaging 26.8 disposals, although he only managed to poll 3 Brownlow Medal Votes.
-He also featured in the official advertisement for the AFL, brushing off tacklers including a bull in a bullfighting ring.
+In 2009, Cooney had another great season, playing 23 games, kicking 14 goals and averaging 26.8 disposals, although he only managed to poll 3 Brownlow Medal Votes.
+He also featured in the official advertisement for the AFL, brushing off several tacklers, including a bull in a bullfighting ring.

-From the 2010-2012 season Cooney struggled with injury and form, his impact on game, particularly his goal kicking was very minimal, as he only provided 27 majors over 3 seasons, and playing a total of 47 games in that span.
+From the 2010–2012 season, Cooney struggled with injury and form, his impact on game, particularly his goal kicking was very minimal, as he only provided 27 majors over 3 seasons, and playing a total of 47 games in that span.

 Cooney then bounced back in 2013, playing 19 games, kicking 19 goals and tallying 485 disposals for the season.

 The 2014 season was Cooney's final year at the Bulldogs, he kicked 13 goals and played 18 games.
 His last game for the Dog's saw him tally 20 disposals and 2 tackles, a game in which the Dog's lost to the GWS Giants.